Bowen disease

 Carcinoma in situ, which originates from the keratinocytes.
 In the area of the genital mucosa, this is called erythroplasia.

-Increased risk with increasing age
+• Increased risk with age

-Especially in patients with light skin type
+• Mostly in patients with fair skin type

 • Cumulative UV radiation